csesanram/goodluck/README.md

 # goodluck
-luck going to happen every week.. think something new
+luck going to change every sec.. do it now lets see the result